-- Transport from the final delivery point of raw materials, chemicals, main parts, and components (see above regarding upstream processes) to the manufacturing plant/place of service provision should be based on the actual transportation mode, distance from the supplier, and vehicle load, if available. - Goods: Specific data shall be used for the assembly of the product and for the manufacture of main parts (i.e. Bill of Materials) as well as for on-site generation of steam, heat, electricity, etc., where relevant. - Services: Specific data shall be used for the consumption of materials, chemicals, steam, heat, electricity, etc., necessary for execution of the service - For electricity used in the core processes, generation of electricity used shall be accounted for in this priority: 1.
+- Transport from the final delivery point of raw materials, chemicals, auxiliary, etc., (see above regarding upstream processes) to the manufacturing plant/ should be based on the actual transportation mode, distance from the supplier, and vehicle load, if available. - Specific data shall be used for the mixing of the main ingredients (raw material) in the detergent as well as for on-site generation of steam, heat, electricity, etc., where relevant. - For electricity used in the core processes, generation of electricity used shall be accounted for in this priority: 1.
 Specific electricity mix as generated, or purchased from an electricity supplier, demonstrated by a Guarantee of Origin or similar as provided by the electricity supplier.
 2. Residual electricity mix of the electricity supplier on the market.
-3. Residual electricity mix on the market5.
-4. Electricity consumption mix on the market6.
-This option shall not be used for electricity used in processes over which the manufacturer (EPD owner) has direct control7.
+3. Residual electricity mix on the market4.
+4. Electricity consumption mix on the market5.
+This option shall not be used for electricity used in processes over which the manufacturer (EPD owner) has direct control, as long as the composition of the residual grid mix has been publicly disclosed6.